 The perspectives here draw upon:

-Regional temple traditions in Karnataka and Telangana
+- Regional temple traditions in Karnataka, Telangana, and Maharashtra

-Anthropological studies of folk–Shaiva guardians
+- Anthropological studies of folk–Shaiva guardians

-Oral narratives and jātres from Mailar and Mallanna shrines
+- Oral narratives and jatres from Mailar, Mallanna, and Khandoba shrines

-Scholarship on liminality, vernacular titles, and devotional flexibility in the Deccan
+- Scholarship on liminality, vernacular titles, and devotional flexibility in the Deccan

 Further Reading

-Günther-Dietz Sontheimer — Pastoral Deities in Western India
+- Gunther-Dietz Sontheimer — Pastoral Deities in Western India

-R.C.
+- R.C.
 Dhere — Shri Khandoba Charitra

-Alf Hiltebeitel — Rethinking India’s Oral and Classical Epics
+- Alf Hiltebeitel — Rethinking India’s Oral and Classical Epics

-D.D.
+- D.D.
 Kosambi — Myth and Reality